andersroos/glo/README.md

 ## About ##

-A javascript program for monitoring status values by getting data as JSON/javascript callback periodically.
+A simple protocol, javascript client and server libraries for live monitoring of server status.
+It is extremly valueble to be able to get specific measurements or data points from a system, either for debugging or for just understanding the system better.

-The status data is received from port 22200 to 22216 by default.
-Those are unassigned according to [IANA port assignments].
+This is inspired by JMX and MBeans, but read only and much simpler to use.
+The basic idea is to only specify a JSON message format and leave the rest to each implementation.

 ## Status Data Format ##